ROHIT-PATTEBAHADUR/WinForms_Calculator/README.md

 🧮 Windows Forms Calculator

 A simple and user-friendly calculator application built using C# and Windows Forms in Visual Studio.
 This project performs basic arithmetic operations with a clean graphical interface.

 🚀 Features
 ➕ Addition
 ➖ Subtraction
 ✖️ Multiplication
 ➗ Division
-🔘 Decimal support
 🧹 Clear (Reset) functionality
 🖥️ Simple and intuitive UI
 🛠️ Technologies Used
 C#
 Windows Forms (.NET)
 Visual Studio
-📸 Screenshot

-(Add your project screenshot here)
 Example: